euruko2012/euruko2012.github.com/_posts/2012-05-11-euruko-2012-speakers-part-twee.md

 Bruno has worked in the telecoms field for far too long, but he has learnt many awesome and tragic things, from different async protocols to how to become a cronic workaholic.

-Secretly Bruno is a clown in disguise who likes to dresss up, maybe you might see him at EuRuKo, or maybe you won't, or at least you won't know it :)
+Secretly Bruno is a clown in disguise who likes to dress up, maybe you might see him at EuRuKo, or maybe you won't, or at least you won't know it :)

 ## Sean Cribbs - Basho